Find a notary public or commissioner of oaths for taking affidavits

 Commissioners for taking affidavits (sometimes referred to as commissioners of oaths) take affidavits or declarations by asking you to swear or affirm that what is in a document is true.

-In Ontario, they’re regulated under the Commissioners for taking Affidavits Act.
+In Ontario, they’re governed under the Commissioners for taking Affidavits Act.

-notary public has all the powers of a commissioner for taking affidavits and, can verify that signatures, marks and copies of documents are true or genuine.
-Notaries are regulated under the Notaries Act.
+A notary public has all the powers of a commissioner for taking affidavits and, can verify that signatures, marks and copies of documents are true or genuine.
+Notaries are governed under the Notaries Act.

 Every lawyer and paralegal in Ontario is also automatically a commissioner for taking affidavits.